oermenz/midihub/README.md

-# 🎛️ Midihub — MIDI/ADUIO Router with OLED Display
+# !!
+WORK IN PROGRESS !!
+USE ON OWN RISK !!

-# (!!WORK IN PROGRESS!!)
+# 🎛️ Midihub — MIDI/AUDIO Router with OLED Display

 Midihub is a lightweight, headless Raspberry Pi project perfect for Dawless setups.